xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 2.5.1 =
+* fixed the "complete_only" directive on string combine fields
+* filtering by record timestamp values improved, a simple date match works now
+* fixed undefined index warning message
+* admin list can now filter on empty/non-empty link fields
+* duplicate record checks on link fields now possible
+* fixed db issue with timestamp sorting on some systems

 = 2.5 =
 * new find duplicates operator on the admin List Participants page